julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 - A plan did not need to change for the follow-up to be strong.
 Evidence could justify keeping it.
 - System closure did not always mean the requested outcome was granted.
 A final decision, implemented alternative, or transparent interim status could count as closure.
 - Immediate outreach demonstrated Guide accountability, but the issue remained open until the student received an outcome or clear status.
+- BL-125 and BL-043 are complements at different scales: BL-043 closes individual commitments once made; BL-125 installs the standing weekly system so the recurring class of commitments never depends on memory.
+- BL-126 is the move between BL-041 and BL-043: BL-041 supplies the upstream diagnosis (strategy vs. fit vs. system), BL-043 the downstream tracking, BL-126 decides who gets the problem and what evidence travels with it.
+BL-102 is its workshop-local analogue.